 Note: Year is fiscal year of appropriation and/or bond authorization, which is not necessarily the year of bond issuance.
-Fiscal years 2017 through 2020 are estimates for planning purposes only and do not represent appropriations or bond authorizations.
-The Board of Selectmen is considering the departments' requests for 2016.
+Fiscal years 2018 through 2022 are estimates for planning purposes only and do not represent appropriations or bond authorizations.

 VI.
 Financial Administration